qBioTurin/SIR/ReadME.md

 -   *γ* is the recovery rate, which determines the mean infectious period.

-### Model generation
+### Model Generation

 The first step is the model construction.
 Starting with the GreatSPN editor tool it is possible to draw the model using the PN formalism and its generalizations.
-We recall that the Petri Nets are bipartite graphs in which we have two type of nodes, places and transitions.
+We recall that the Petri Nets are bipartite graphs in which we have two types of nodes, places and transitions.
 Graphically, places are represented as circles and those are the variables of our systems.
 On the other hand, transitions are depicted as rectangles and are the possible events happening in the system.
 Variables and events (i.e., places and transitions) are connected through arcs, showing what variable(s) is (are) affected by a specific event.
-For more details we refer to (Marsan et al. 1995).
+For more details, we refer to (Marsan et al. 1995).

 To define the rate of the transition there are different way that differentiate transitions into two groups.